dergigi/dergigi.github.io/bitcoin/_posts/2019-04-02-technological-teachings-of-bitcoin.markdown

     influenced my thinking on Bitcoin and the topics it touches.
 There are simply too many to name.
 -   And finally, thank *you* for reading this series.
 I hope you enjoyed it as much as I did enjoy writing it.
-Feel free to reach out to [me on twitter].
+Feel free to [reach out to me] on twitter.
 My DMs are open.

 ### Further Reading